 Edmonton Economic Development Edmonton (EEDC), will be voting on April 21, 2016 on a motion to extend their funding to TEC Edmonton for an additional three years.
 From 2006 to 2015, EEDC had provided \$1M per annum.
 The new motion, for a term from 2016 to 2018, is for \$1.5M per annum.
 Further notes can be found in Attachment #1.
-Alignment/Compliance Alignment with Guiding Documents Comprehensive Institutional Plan Compliance with Legislation, Policy and/or Procedure Relevant to the Proposal (please quote legislation and include identifying section numbers) Section 60: General powers and duties 60(1) The board of a public post-secondary institution shall (a)manage and operate the public post-secondary institution in accordance with its mandate, (b)develop, manage and operate, alone or in co-operation with any person or organization, programs, services and facilities for the educational or cultural advancement of the people of Alberta.
+Comprehensive Institutional Plan Post-Secondary Learning Act (PSLA) provisions: Section 60: General powers and duties 60(1) The board of a public post-secondary institution shall (a)manage and operate the public post-secondary institution in accordance with its mandate, (b)develop, manage and operate, alone or in co-operation with any person or organization, programs, services and facilities for the educational or cultural advancement of the people of Alberta.
 Section 68: Ownership of intellectual property 68(1) Unless otherwise agreed to by the board, the ownership of any invention, work, information or material, regardless of form, including any patent, copyright, technological or industrial design process or trademark acquired or produced by an officer of the post-secondary institution or an employee of the board that results from or is connected with the officer's or employee's duties or employment vests in the board and may be made available to the public under conditions, on payment of fees or royalties or otherwise, as the board may determine (2) The board may compensate a person described in subsection (1).
-(3) The board may enter into an agreement with a person to whom the board has provided or proposes to provide facilities, equipment or financial aid providing for the respective rights, obligations and liabilities of the board and the person with respect to the ownership of any invention, work, information or material, regardless of form, including any patent, copyright, technological or industrial design process or trademark acquired or produced by the person while engaged in a project funded in whole or in part by the board.
-Section 75 (3) Banking and investment 75(1) A board must, for the purposes of short-term cash management, keep its funds in a bank, a treasury branch, a credit union, a loan corporation or a trust corporation.
+(3) The board may enter into an agreement with a person to whom the board has provided or proposes to provide facilities, equipment or financial aid providing for the respective rights, obligations and liabilities of the board and the person with respect to the ownership of any invention, work, information or material, regardless of form, including any patent, copyright, technological or industrial design process or trademark acquired or produced by the person while engaged in a project funded in whole or in part by the board. keep its funds in a bank, a treasury branch, a credit union, a loan corporation or a trust corporation.
 (2) When making investments a board must adhere to the investment and lending policies, standards and procedures approved under subsection (3).
 (3) The board must, by resolution, approve policies, standards and procedures that a reasonable and prudent person would apply in respect of a portfolio of investments to avoid undue risk of loss and to obtain a reasonable return.
-(4) The contravention of subsection (2) does not by itself make any
+(4) The contravention of subsection (2) does not by itself make any agreement or transaction void or invalid.